 History of Wellington Arch

 Wellington Arch, one of London’s best-known landmarks, was built in 1825–7 and was originally intended as an outer entrance to Buckingham Palace.
 At first it stood facing the Hyde Park Screen, but it was moved to its present position in the 1880s.
-Its original design was never completed, and a controversial equestrian statue of the Duke of Wellington was erected on top of it in 1846.
-This was replaced in 1912 with the quadriga sculpture that crowns the arch today was erected in 1912.
+Its original design was never completed, and a controversial giant statue of the Duke of Wellington was placed on top of it in 1846.
+The quadriga sculpture that crowns the arch today was erected in 1912.

 Wellington Arch now sits at Hyde Park Corner, where Kensington Road meets Piccadilly near its junction with Park Lane, and where the Kensington Turnpike Trust had its tollgate.
 London’s westward expansion had been momentarily checked here by the two royal parks, Green Park to the south-east and Hyde Park to the north-west.
 As a result, Hyde Park Corner became thought of unofficially as the new entrance to London.

 In the later 18th century and again after the Napoleonic Wars a number of architects produced speculative schemes for a grand gateway here; Sir John Soane, then one of the official architects attached to the Office of Works, produced a number of designs between 1817 and 1826, envisaging Hyde Park Corner as a stage in a grand processional route to Westminster.

 A spirit of metropolitan improvement was in the air, arising from the feeling that London needed to be adorned to suit its status as capital of a great empire: numerous grand schemes were being promoted, several of which came to fruition, notably Regent Street, Regent’s Park and the British Museum.